About Us

 Mission Statement

-The Mission of the Twelfth Step Ministry at The Center for Spiritual Development is to provide hope, help, support, education and training in a safe, inclusive environment to the Recovery Community of North Texas.
+The Mission of the Twelfth Step Ministry at The Center for Spiritual Development is to provide hope, help, and support in a safe, inclusive environment to the recovery community of North Texas.

-The Twelfth Step Ministry at the Center for Spiritual Development is a Non-Profit Organization (ID 01-0862158) that hosts over 70 meetings per week.
-It is our goal to reach as many people and to give them a place where they can find Hope, a friend, a sponsor or to just give them a place that reminds them of home.
+The Twelfth Step Ministry at the Center for Spiritual Development is a Non-Profit Organization (ID 01-0862158).
+It is our goal to reach as many people and to give them a place where they can find hope, a friend, a sponsor and support from their peers that have a shared experiences.

 Our History